Please enable JavaScript in your browser to use this page.

 6. What the Bath Walking, Wheeling, and Cycling Links scheme means for you

-What the Bath Walking, Wheeling, and Cycling Links scheme means for you
+What the Bath Walking, Wheeling and Cycling Links scheme means for you

 A map showing all four routes for the Bath Walking, Wheeling, and Cycling Links scheme

-Bath Walking, Wheeling, and Cycling Links routes
+Bath Walking, Wheeling and Cycling Links routes

 The scheme will link into:

-Two of the routes were identified in the West of England Local Cycling and Walking Infrastructure Plan (LCWIP) and the emerging Active Travel Masterplan.
+Two of the routes were identified in the West of England Local Cycling and Walking Infrastructure Plan (LCWIP) and the Active Travel Masterplan.

 You can expand the sections below to find out more about what the scheme means for you.